martinmarsh/nmea0183/README.md

 ### Reason to choose

-- Configurable Sentences definitions
+- Configurable Sentences definitions for reading and writing
 - Parsed values stored can be stored in user named variables
-- Collection of pre-defined common sentences and variables for quick start
+- Pre-defined common sentences and variables for quick start
-- Same configuration allows parsing and writing of defined sentences
-- Optional use of yaml, json or toml config file to externally change sentence and/or variable definitions post build
+- Optional use of yaml, json or toml to add or change sentences without re-building
 - Collects data across multiple sentences to merge into one results set
 - Readable values extracted eg position = "50° 00.3986'N, 000° 54.6007'W
 - Conversion funtions to float values